jotheesh1729/rob6323_go2_project/README.md

 ---

+# Baseline Improvements
+We apply the suggested changes from the tutorial as-is for parts 1 to 4.
+We document our implementations of parts 5 to 6 below, as well as additional featuers such as the actuator friction model and rough terrain environment training.

 ## Part 5: Refining the Reward Function

 To achieve stable and natural-looking locomotion, we added penalties for unwanted behaviors that the basic velocity tracking rewards don't address.